wangguan0402/test/README.md

 ### Session Management

-Session variables are stored at the server.
+*Session variables are stored at the server*.
 Clients that are part of a live session present a session ID to the server with each request, either via cookies or via a URL parameter.
 That session ID allows your server side code to figure out which set of session